-Outputs Negative perceptions and believes about OFSP among men and women changed.
-Availability of OFSP among men and women (50%) have access to OFSP increased. roots and vines.
+Outputs Negative perceptions Men and Women believe in Outputo and believes about the nutritional benefits of OFSP among men and women changed.
+Availability of OFSP among men and women increased.
+Men (40%) and Women (50%) have access to OFSP roots and vines.
 Knowledge of storage technology among men and women increased.
 Men and women preserve OFSP roots and vines.
 Availability and accessibility of OFSP vines among men and women increased.
 2000 Bundles of Clean OFSP vines supplied.
 Activities Sensitization workshop on the nutritional benefit of OFSP.
-Inputs Inputs Capacity building of men and women on OFSP from multi-disciplinary approach. e.g. Agronomist, Nutritionist etc. Focus group discussion with market women, community leaders, Youths, association of farmers.
+Inputs Capacity building of men and women on OFSP from multi-disciplinary approach. e.g. Agronomist, Nutritionist etc. Focus group discussion with market women, community leaders, Youths, association of farmers.
 Vines distribution to farmers (men and women)